Toroidal planet: Formation

 Since the existence of toroidal planets is strictly hypothetical, no empirical basis for protoplanetary formation has been established.
 One homolog is a synestia, a loosely connected doughnut-shaped mass of vaporized rock, proposed by Simon J. Lock and Sarah T. Stewart-Mukhopadhyay to have been responsible for the isotopic similarity in composition, particularly the difference in volatiles, of the Earth-Moon system that occurred during the early-stage process of formation, according to the leading giant-impact hypothesis.
 The computer modelling incorporated a smoothed particle hydrodynamics code for a series of overlapping constant-density spheroids to obtain the result of a transitional region with a corotating inner region connected to a disk-like outer region.

 Occurrence

 To date, no distinctly torus-shaped planet has ever been observed.
-Given how improbable their occurrence, it is extremely unlikely any will ever be observationally confirmed to exist even within our cosmological horizon; the corresponding search field being approximately $140 \cdot (c/H_0)^3$ Hubble volumes, or $\sim 4.211 \times 10^{32}$ cubic light years.
+Given the improbabability of their occurrence, it is extremely unlikely that any will ever be observationally confirmed to exist even within our cosmological horizon; the corresponding search field being approximately $140 \cdot (c/H_0)^3$ Hubble volumes, or $\sim 4.211 \times 10^{32}$ cubic light years.